neontribe/www/README.md

 The website is deployed using `now.sh`.
 The production website reflects the `master` branch.
 Pull requests which are made against master are considered staging branches.

-1. When contributing to the project branch from master and create a pull request.
+1. When contributing to the project you need to follow our development process.
+Please go and read [these instructions ./CONTRIBUTING.md](./CONTRIBUTING.md#getting-started-on-development).
-1. `now.sh` will generate a build and deploy to a temporary url which is available on your pull request page, along with the status of build.
-1. Before you merge, it is your responsibility to make sure that changes are approved and that your staging branch works as you expect.
-1. Please verify with reviewers or another person that the changes you've made are available on the temporary URL.
-1. **When you merge into master the change will shortly be available on the production site.**
+1. Beware, the website uses continuous deployments. **When you merge into master the change will shortly be available on the production site.**

 ## :construction_worker: Adding `tribers`

 To add yourself or another colleague to the `tribers`, you need to:

 1. navigate to `src/data/tribers`
 2. create a markdown file titled `first-name.md` -> e.g. in the command line you can do `touch jane.md`